 With an ethical, values driven culture, we operate to the highest standards of transparency and integrity.
 Strong corporate governance standards are embedded across our organisation, enabling us to continuously deliver better outcomes for our stakeholders.

-As a data-driven business delivering digital services to a variety of customers, data integrity and cyber security are one of our principal risks and a key focus for our business.
+As a data-driven business providing digital services to our customers, data integrity and cyber security is one of our principal risks and a key focus for our business.

 Strong governance is a key enabler of our strategy, and the Board ensures continual improvement of processes, controls and risk management to ensure our governance framework remains fit for purpose.
 This includes:

 The Board is supported by four committees, details of which are outlined within the Directors' Responsibilities section.

 We continue to adopt the Quoted Companies Alliance ("QCA") Corporate Governance Code, which is deemed to be the most suitable governance framework for Fintel, aligned to our strategy, size, nature of business and resources.
 You can find out more here.

 You can learn more about our approach to corporate governance by reading Corporate Governance report section of the Annual Report and Accounts.